onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "I thought Elon is global brain pilled and understands that this thing needs to self-organize and he needs to develop tools to allow the propagation of the self-organization, so Twitter can become sentient." - [Joscha Bach](https://youtu.be/e8qJsk1j2zE?t=9670)

+> "I perceive twitter as a brain.
+Everyone is a neuron, growing a dendritic tree into our environment to select messages from other neurons, passing them on, recomposing them.
+Conflict is part of error correction, but we have to figure out how to minimize the need for it.
+>
+> I wish I could zoom out to understand my far neighborhood, gain greater understanding and control about where I am located in the global brain, and how I can improve the harmonic function of my environment.
+The current tools for this are crude or non-existent.
+>
+> For a brain to function, each neuron needs to receive messages from thousands of others, sometimes directly, and sometimes filtered and curated upstream.
+But more importantly, it needs to be *separated* from billions of other neurons that would disrupt its function.
+>
+> The tools for separation should minimize unnecessary conflict while maintaining the integrity of communication in the network.
+Block, mute and unfollow are not very good at this.
+How about intelligent moderation (eg. letting thread starters moderate the discussion in the thread)?
+>
+> Twitter should support its denizens in discovering the right neighborhood for them.
+Every participant is the center of their own TPOT, a cloud of like minded individuals who connect them to the rest of the universe.
+Twitter should support the construction of optimal topology." - [Joscha Bach](https://twitter.com/Plinz/status/1781786438641885643)

 the next step of encephalization is truly networking our minds - deduplicated identities, concepts & events

 > "You can't gaze in the crystal ball and see the future.
 What the Internet is going to be in the future is what society makes it." - [Robert E. Kahn](https://www.azquotes.com/quote/1522179)